 Private Sale: Buyer responsible for tax, delivery, etc.

 This beautiful Steinway belongs to one of our clients who needs to downsize.
-It was restored by her mother and sounds and plays great!
+An affordable high-end piano!

 Why Buy a Piano From Us?